tsbmediaventure/ConsCent-docs/docs/integration.md

        - The 'categories' which is an optiona parameters - it must be an array of string of all the categories that you would like to be associated with the content.

        - The 'subTitle' which should be the Content Subtitle.
 This is a optional parameter.

+       - The 'category' which should be the Content Category.
+This is a opitonal parameter.

        - 'successCallback' this parameter takes a function which is discussed in step 3